Madi Fairey and Max Bayne (pictured): medical students who wrote this blog about their research with the Primary Care Unit.

-- confirm that you are directly supervised at the Primary Care Unit or by a GP in a GPEG teaching practice as your lead/main supervisor for the relevant project, naming the GP and the practice
+- confirm that you are directly supervised at the Primary Care Unit or by a GP in a teaching practice as your lead/main supervisor for the relevant project, naming the supervisor and the practice if you are based in a GP practice

 - confirm that your abstract on a GP/primary care relevant topic has been accepted for presentation at a conference, and attach your abstract